berndbausch/Devstack-Kubernetes/instructions.md

 Install the server version of Ubuntu 18.04 on a computer with these
 properties:

-- RAM about 15GB
+- RAM about 15GB for comfortable operation.
+You will run at least two Kubernetes nodes (4GB each) and a loadbalancer instance in addition to the cloud overhead.
 - Storage around 50GB
 - A few CPUs (minimum 2, the more the better)
-- A single NIC that can reach the internet and that can be reached from outside.
+- A single NIC that can reach the internet and that can be reached from outside

 This computer, henceforth named Devstack server, can be a physical computer in your lab or at a public provider, or a virtual machine running in your lab or a public cloud.

+Should you opt for running the Devstack server in a VM in your lab, ensure that the hypervisor supports **nested virtualization** and allows network traffic to flow to the nested VMs.
+KVM fulfills both conditions.
+In my experience, VirtualBox and Xen block traffic to the nested VMs, perhaps because they refuse to talk to unknown IP addresses (I am a Xen newbie; there might be a configuration setting that changes this behaviour).
+I have not tried Vmware, Hyper-V or WSL.

-In case the Devstack server is a VM, ensure that nested virtualization is possible and enabled.
-Otherwise, many actions will be painfully slow, e.g. an hour or more for installing software on the OpenStack instances.
+Without nested virtualization, many actions will be painfully slow, e.g. an hour or more for installing software on nested VMs.

-This should not be a problem for VMs in public clouds (but it's best to check).
-In case you, like I, opt for a VM in your lab, use a hypervisor that allows nested virtualization.
-I use KVM; recent versions of Virtualbox seem to support nested virtualization as well, as does Xen.

-To enable nested virtualization on a Linux host with the KVM hypervisor, add `kvm-intel.nested=1` or
-`kvm-amd.nested=1` to the kernel parameters, or create a `modprobe.conf.d` file that loads the corresponding kernel module `kvm_adm` or `kvm_intel` with the `nested=1` parameter.
+To enable nested virtualization on KVM, add `kvm-intel.nested=1` or `kvm-amd.nested=1` to the Linux kernel parameters.
+Alternatively, create a `modprobe.conf.d` file that loads the corresponding kernel module `kvm_adm` or `kvm_intel` with the `nested=1` parameter.

-Here is my setup: Physical Linux computer running a VM where Devstack is installed.
-The Devstack VM contains a K8s cluster running on nested VMs. br-ex is an Openvswitch bridge that connects all OpenStack VMs to the outside world;
+Here is my setup: The Devstack server runs in a KVM virtual machine that is connected to the external network via a Linuxbridge.
+The K8s cluster nodes (master and worker) are OpenStack instances running inside the Devstack server. *br-ex* is an Openvswitch bridge that connects all OpenStack instances to the outside world.
+The Devstack server's single NIC is plugged into br-ex.
-this is the Devstack default.

      +---------------- Physical host -----------------+
      |                                                |